 pro: the spec has benefits

-pro: the spec is needed for regulatory compliance, "regulatory frameworks that require standalone post-quantum key establishment" (statement)
+pro: the spec is needed for regulatory compliance, "regulatory frameworks that require standalone post-quantum key establishment"; "hybrid doesn't necessarily work for everyone" (statement) (statement)

 pro: the spec is needed for compliance with NIST standards (statement)